Dinosaur (Dinosaur Jr. album): Release and reception

 When Dinosaur was released in July of 1985, critical indifference led to low sales; only about 1,500 copies were sold in its first year.

 Critical reception of the album has since been mixed.
 In a retrospective review, AllMusic's Stephen Thomas Erlewine described Dinosaur as "impressive" and said it had several standout songs.
 However, he said the album was overall "uneven" due to the band's apparent struggle to successfully integrate hardcore punk and hard rock with touches of experimental music.
-Pitchfork Media ranked the album at 6.2 out of 10, describing it as "a fucking mess" with overly lengthy tracks drawing on too many styles to be consistent.
+Pitchfork Media described it as "a fucking mess" with overly lengthy tracks drawing on too many styles to be consistent.